 Interested in becoming a Seed Farm apprentice?
-The application process at The Seed Farm begins with a visit to the farm, where you will meet our Farm Manager/Educator and work alongside our apprentices.
+The application process at The Seed Farm begins with a visit to the farm, where you will meet our Program Director and work alongside our apprentices.
 This is the best way to assess whether our new farmer training program is a good fit for you.

 4 Steps to Applying

-- Schedule a visit to The Seed Farm to meet with our Farm Manager.
+- Schedule a visit to The Seed Farm to meet with our Program Director.

 - Apply online.
 Along with your application, please remember to send us three references and a resume.

 - In-person interview with our staff.